exequielmoneva/java-student-api/README.md

 # Student API

-A simple Rest API for registering basic information from students.
+A simple Rest API for registering basic information from students following the Domain-driven design (DDD) approach.

 # Table of Contents